OvercastNetwork/docs.oc.tc/README.md

 ### PGM XML Documentation

-Website source for docs.oc.tc.
-Uses the ruby staticmatic gem to build a static documentation website.
+Documentation for the XML format [PGM](https://github.com/OvercastNetwork/ProjectAres/) uses to define map specific features.
+Pages are hosted using github pages.

 #### Editing

-1. Markdown should be used for content and haml for layout and data. [¹](http://chriseppstein.github.io/blog/2010/02/08/haml-sucks-for-content/)
-2. Care should be taken when removing trailing whitespace since markdown uses two spaces to create a newline.
+1. Care should be taken when removing trailing whitespace since markdown uses two spaces to create a newline.

 #### Pull Requests